kvenanzi/synthetichealth/data/terminology/README.md

 > **Note:** Full distributions may require license or UMLS credentials.
 The loader utilities added in Phase 2 accept alternate filesystem paths or database connections for production-scale vocabularies.

+> **Tip:** When multiple raw archives are staged, run `python3 tools/refresh_terminology.py --root data/terminology --rebuild-db` to normalize every system and rebuild the DuckDB warehouse in one pass.

 ### Normalizing Official LOINC Tables

 After extracting the official LOINC zip into `loinc/raw/`, generate a normalized table aligned with the loader schema via: